 Two students are following in the footsteps of a remarkable renewable energy visionary, Dr. Doug Banks, funded by his legacy in the form of scholarships.

 Dr Doug Banks (2 April 1965 to 4 July 2008) died at the age of 43, passionate about meeting Africa’s energy challenges through the development of renewable energy.
-Through a deep understanding of people and technology, Doug was able to speak to and shape national renewable energy policies during his short but fascinating life.
+Through a deep understanding of people and technology, this innovative and creative man was able to speak to and shape national renewable energy policies during his short but fascinating life.
 A number of young professionals owe their career choice to Doug’s enthusiastic mentorship.
-Read the story of this innovative and creative man here.

 The Doug Banks Renewable Energy Vision (DBREV) is a South African initiative aimed at building intellectual capital in the field of renewable energy.
 This initiative is set on finding undergraduate students, preferably from an engineering, scientific or technical background, who are willing and able to carry forward Doug’s passion and vision.